 By using LMI, lenders can offer lower-deposit home loans.
 Depending on your lender’s requirements, LMI allows you to borrow up to 95% of the purchase price of your home.

 LMI is a type of insurance that protects the lender in the event a borrower defaults on their mortgage loan.
-It is typically required by lenders when a borrower has a smaller deposit, which is less than 20% of the property's purchase price.
+It is typically required by lenders when a borrower has a deposit of less than 20% of the property's purchase price (in other words, a loan-to-value ratio (LVR) of 80% or more).

 How does LMI work?